-TYRE INFLATION KIT (2/3)
+TYRE PRESSURE KIT (2/3)

-Depending on the vehicle, in the event of a puncture, use the kit located underneath the luggage compartment carpet.
+Depending on the vehicle, in the event of a puncture, use the kit located in the boot or underneath the luggage compartment carpet.

 Before using this kit, park the vehicle at a sufficient distance from traffic, switch on the hazard warning lights, apply the handbrake, ask all passengers to leave the vehicle and keep them away from traffic.